Layer-Edge/docs-V2/docs/network/consensus/universal-validator-set.md

 2. **Restaked BTC Enables UVS**: BTC is restaked to power LayerEdge's UVS system
 3. **Validation**: UVS nodes validate zk-proofs for efficient Bitcoin settlement
 4. **Trust-Minimized Settlement**: Aggregated proofs are settled on Bitcoin, ensuring secure and transparent operations
-5. **\$EDGE Staking for Boosted Rewards**: Validators can stake $EDGE tokens to earn higher rewards and additional benefits
+5. **\$EDGEN Staking for Boosted Rewards**: Validators can stake $EDGEN tokens to earn higher rewards and additional benefits

 ## How to Become a UVS Runner